rohanj-0606/The-Electronic-Store/README.md

 This E-Commerce webstore/website has been created as a part of my internship at Amla Commerce organization.

-The whole idea behind the creation of this webstore theme is to help to increase sales of Znode platform.
+The whole idea behind the creation of this webstore theme is to help to increase sales of Znode ecommerce platform.

 It is a B2B website which sells electronic gadgets such as Laptops, Smartphones, Headphones and other product to the consumers.